y1jHuang/SNreg/report.md

 Here, $\pmb{\mathsf{MSE}}$ is mean squared error, $R^2$ is coefficient of determination, $\pmb{\mathsf{elapsed}}$ is the running time and $\pmb{\mathsf{edges}}$ is the average number of selected edges across folds.

 As we can see, our method outperformed other regression approaches with larger explained variance.
-Moreover, it can robustly select informative edges across folds, while preserving information as much as possible.
+Moreover, it can robustly select informative edges across folds (with low sd. in number of selected edges), while preserving information as much as possible.
 In contrast, predictor variables selected by `Lasso` are much unstable than `GBoost` did.
 It might lose large amount of information and fail to make the prediction.

 **Permutation Test**